 - 1/3 cup chocolate chips

 - Prep: Let butter soften a bit at room temp.
-Preheat oven to 350 degrees F. A Note about Yield: This recipe is a smaller batch recipe.
+Preheat oven to 350℉.
+A Note about Yield: This recipe is a smaller batch recipe.
 If you want, you can double it.
 As written, in the small batch amount, this recipe yields 4 tart-sized cookie cups or 7 of the regular muffin pan size, or 28 of the mini muffin pan size.

-- Make the Cookie Dough: Cream butter in a medium mixing bowl until creamy.
-Add sugars and mix until well combined, fluffy and creamy, about 1-2 minutes.
+- Make the Cookie Dough: Cream butter in a medium mixing bowl with an electric mixer until creamy.
+Add sugars and beat on high speed until well combined, about 1-2 minutes.
 Add the egg and vanilla and mix until just combined.
 Add dry ingredients and mix until just combined.
 Add chocolate chips and stir or mix until just incorporated.

 - Serve + Store: Once they're cool enough to handle, lift them from the pan with a spoon or butter knife.
-Or, flip the pan upside down on the counter and firmly tap the bottom with a butter knife to knock the cups out.
+Or, flip the pan upside down on the counter and firmly tap the bottom with a butter knife to knock the cups out onto a cooling rack.
 Fill with nutella, peanut butter, ice cream, caramel sauce, or anything else you like!
 Enjoy immediately!
 Store leftovers (hehe, not likely) in an airtight container at room temp for 3-4 days or in the fridge for 4-5 days.